-- Laser printers, photocopiers, and magneto-optical hard drives. - Built-in clocks in devices such as clock radios, alarm clocks, coffee makers, bread-makers, VCR, microwave ovens etc. may not keep time correctly. - Output voltage control devices like dimmers, ceiling fan / motor speed control may not work properly (dimming / speed control may not function). - Sewing machines with speed / microprocessor control. - Transformer-less capacitive input powered devices like (i) Razors, flashlights, nightlights, smoke detectors etc. (ii) Some re-chargers for battery packs used in hand power tools.
+- Laser printers, photocopiers, and magneto-optical hard drives. - Built-in clocks in devices such as clock radios, alarm clocks, coffee makers, bread-makers, VCR, microwave ovens etc. may not keep time correctly. - Output voltage control devices like dimmers, ceiling fan / motor speed control may not work properly (dimming / speed control may not function). - Sewing machines with speed / microprocessor control. - Transformer-less capacitive input powered devices like (i) Razors, flashlights, nightlights, smoke detectors etc. (ii) Re-chargers for battery packs used in hand power tools.
 These may get damaged.
-Please check with the manufacturer of these types of devices for suitability. - Devices that use radio frequency signals carried by the AC distribution wiring.
+Please check with the manufacturer of these types of devices for suitability. - Devices that use radio frequency signals carried by the AC distribution wiring. - Some new furnaces with microprocessor control / Oil burner primary controls.

-- Some new furnaces with microprocessor control / Oil burner primary controls. - High intensity discharge (HID) lamps like Metal Halide Lamps.
+- High intensity discharge (HID) lamps like Metal Halide lamps.
 These may get damaged.
-Please check with the manufacturer of these types of devices for suitability. - Some fluorescent lamps / light fixtures that have Power Factor Correction Capacitors.
-The inverter may shut down indicating overload. - Induction Cooktops
+Please check with the manufacturer of these types of devices for suitability. - Some fluorescent lamps / light fixtures that have power factor correction capacitors.
+The inverter may shut down indicating overload.

-2.5 POWER RATING OF INVERTERS
+2.5 POWER RATING OF THE INVERTERS